Iranian infant barred by travel ban arrives at hospital

 - Early test results are promising, doctors say

-(CNN)Baby Fatemeh Reshad could soon on the mend -- and just in time.
+(CNN)Baby Fatemeh Reshad is on the mend after arriving in the US just in time for a life-saving procedure to treat a heart defect.

-The 4-month old Iranian infant who has a life-threatening heart defect arrived Tuesday at a Portland, Oregon, hospital, officials there said.
+The 4-month old Iranian infant was admitted Tuesday to a Portland, Oregon hospital, officials there said.
 Fatemeh and her family had been ensnared in President Donald Trump's immigration ban that barred travel from seven Muslim-majority countries, including Iran.

 The baby, who recently received the go ahead to travel to the United States, was undergoing diagnostic tests at Oregon Health & Science University's Doernbecher Children's Hospital.
 And early results were promising.